heinasmaki/colorplane/README.md

 These include especially the paper

-plane_coloring.pdf (c) by Sami Heinäsmäki

-and the lattices in the subfolder "lattices".
+plane_coloring.pdf and the lattices in the subfolder "lattices".

 See the file "materials/License_CC" for the full text of the license.